Two Russian skiers get life bans over Sochi Games doping

 The Sochi scandal is part of a wider doping affair in Russia that has led to the suspension of the country's anti-doping agency and an international ban for track and field athletes.

+The one led by Oswald is in charge of looking into alleged doping violations by individual Russian athletes.

+The second investigation is chaired by former Switzerland President Samuel Schmid and is looking into allegations of institutionalised doping in Russia.

-The IOC has said it will decide during its executive board meeting on Dec.
-5-7 about the participation of Russian competitors at the Pyeongchang winter Olympics in February.
+The IOC has said it will decide during its executive board meeting being held from Dec.
+5-7 on the participation of Russian competitors at the Pyeongchang winter Olympics in February.

+Calls from some athletes and anti-doping agencies for a blanket ban of Russians in Pyeongchang have been growing louder in recent weeks.

 Russian track and field athletes were banned from the Rio de Janeiro summer Games following the doping affair.